Taylor Swift Fans Think She Just Revealed Her Next Rerecorded Album

-Before Taylor Swift pulled out her "mood board" during her brief appearance on The Late Show With Stephen Colberton Tuesday night, her devoted Swifties were already consulting their own conspiracy theory boards.
+Before Taylor Swift pulled out her "mood board" during her brief appearance on The Late Show With Stephen Colberton Tuesday, her devoted fans were already consulting their own conspiracy theory boards.

 The 31-year-old singer-songwriter is notorious for dropping a slew of Easter eggs into her interviews, and her five-minute appearance got the Internet buzzing.

-Swift first released 1989 in 2014.
-The hit record features many memorable singles including "Blank Space," "Welcome to New York," "Style," and "Out of the Woods."
+Swift first released 1989 in 2014 and it was her first pop album.
+The hit record features many memorable singles, including "Blank Space," "Welcome to New York," "Style" and "Out of the Woods."

-Check out the tweets below to see how fans are reacting to Swift's latest interview:
+Here's how fans are reacting to Swift's latest interview and possible clues:

 RELATED CONTENT: